 We might not be choosing to shop on the high street as regularly as we used to, but Brits are still concerned about what might happen to it – 61% say they’re worried that the high street might disappear due to recent store closures they’ve heard about in the news.Worrying about the High Street

 We asked Brits how concerned they were about their local high street disappearing.
-We also asked how many of them actually shop in-store rather than online.

 But James says there's no reason to panic just yet.